 About the Programme

-3 will be selected to take part in a producers’ residency and summit to explore ideas, discuss them with experienced mentors and meet visual arts curators from across Nottingham’s vibrant gallery sector.
-They will then be supported to develop their own project with input from D4’s experienced producing team and gallery partners.
+3 independent producers will be selected to take part in a producers’ residency to explore ideas, discuss them with experienced mentors and meet visual arts curators from across Nottingham’s vibrant gallery sector.
+They will then be supported to develop their own project with input from Dance4’s experienced producing team and gallery partners.
 They will each be given a budget to deliver a 3-week residency with a gallery partner in Nottingham involving up to 3 dance artists (or other collaborators) who are in the first 10 years of their professional practice.
 The projects will be documented professionally.

 The outcomes of this initial phase will be platformed during Talking, Thinking, Dancing about dance in the gallery contexts will be presented alongside film documentation and discussion about the 3 projects.

 The following organisations are in partnership with Re-Framing Dance, 3 of which will be hosts.

 Re-Framing Dance is supported by Jerwood Arts Development Programme Fund.